kavinx0/kavinx0/README.md

 <br>

-> "*Impossible is a word to be found only in the dictionary of fools.*" – F.V.
+> "*Impossible is a word to be found only in the dictionary of fools.*" – Napoleon